joaomelo/calystone/docs/DEVELOPMENT.md

 ## Do not use global stores

-Global store incentivise black holes modules that aim to solve many problems.This creates unintended dependencies.
+Global store incentivise black holes modules that aim to solve many problems.
+This creates unintended dependencies.
 Expose every bit of state carefully by atomic exposure.

 ## Test Modules not Files